Syncing in advance

 - For Office 365 and Exchange, the syncing window is 75 days in advance.

 Calendar syncing for the first time

-When creating events outside our high resolution syncing window, events created a long time ago may not always show up in the schedule immediately.
+When you first connect a calendar, we'll automatically sync events that fall within our short term syncing window.
+This process can take about 20 minutes for brand new connections and then syncing going forward will be instant.
+Events created a long time ago may not always show up in the schedule immediately.
 You can still create new events, and we’ll keep you safe if a conflict is discovered.

 Events created before connecting with Robin that are more than 75 days in advance will show up when they are edited, or once they fall within the syncing window.
 Robin will continue to prevent double bookings, even if your booking is outside of the syncing window.
 However, events booked in your native calendar won't appear in the Robin UI until they're within the 75 day syncing window.

 Events 15 days in the past will sync over to Robin as well.

 Recurring events 30 days in the past will sync to Robin if the recurring event setting is enabled for that space.

 95% of meetings are scheduled less than 90 days in advance.
 By default, you can schedule a meeting outside the sync window in Robin up to a year in advance, but it may not appear in Robin UI again until the event falls in the syncing window.
 Unless, as noted at the top of this guide, you're using Google with the recurring event feature enabled, then events will appear in the Robin UI until 2038.
 Note, if your native calendar system has scheduling limitations around this, then your event will be declined.

 Don't worry-- this doesn't mean the event does not exist.
 Robin will prevent anyone from booking over your event.
 But in order to keep schedules running fast, we won't pull that event into the Robin UI until it gets closer to the current date.